Ryan11c/mathify/README.md

 5. Tip: The superuser will be the admin, meaning you can log into the admin section of Django.

 ## Usage
-* Log in or sign up to start using Mathify.
+* Log in or sign up to start using Mathify:
 <img src="https://github.com/user-attachments/assets/be3ac184-cf10-4914-9821-e266455b5b47" width=1050>

 ---

-* Access the discussion forums to collaborate on math problems.
-Includes posting and comment feature which allows interaction.
+* Access the discussion forums to collaborate on math problems:
 <img src="https://github.com/user-attachments/assets/26b93543-061e-4c4a-a499-c56a2cfaf897">

 ---